snsinfu/bit5/test145-packer_hetzner_zfs/README.md

 Hard-coding `sda3` may be fragile especially when one attaches a volume to an instance.
 IME volume is bound to `sdb` so it could be safe but I'm not sure.

+--> Maybe just baking the cloud-config into the system during installation fixes the problem without writing user-data.
+TODO.

 [doc]: https://cloudinit.readthedocs.io/en/latest/topics/examples.html#grow-partitions